Slovak Republic (1939–1945): International relations

-The Croatian–Romanian–Slovak friendship proclamation was created in 1942 with the aim of stopping further Hungarian expansion.
-It can be compared to the Little Entente.

 Characteristics

 2.6 million people lived within the 1939 borders of the Slovak State, and 85 percent had declared Slovak nationality on the 1938 census.
 Minorities included Germans (4.8 percent), Czechs (2.9 percent), Rusyns (2.6 percent), Hungarians (2.1 percent), Jews (1.1 percent), and Romani people (0.9 percent).
-Seventy-five percent of Slovaks were Catholics, and most of the remainder belonged to the Lutheran and Greek Catholic churches.
+Seventy-five percent of Slovaks were Catholics.
+Most of the remainder belonged to the Lutheran and Greek Catholic churches.
 50% of the population were employed in agriculture.
 The state was divided in six counties (župy), 58 districts (okresy) and 2659 municipalities.
-The capital Bratislava had over 140,000 inhabitants.
+The capital, Bratislava, had over 140,000 inhabitants.

 The state continued the legal system of Czechoslovakia, which was modified only gradually.
-According to the Constitution of 1939, the "President" (Jozef Tiso) was the head of the state, the "Assembly/Diet of the Slovak Republic" elected for five years was the highest legislative body (no general elections took place, however), and the "State Council" performed the duties of a senate.
-The government with eight ministries was the executive body.
+According to the Constitution of 1939, the "President" (Jozef Tiso) was the head of the state, the "Assembly/Diet of the Slovak Republic" elected for five years, was the highest legislative body (no general elections took place, however), and the "State Council" performed the duties of a senate.
+The government, which had eight ministries, was the executive body.

-The Slovak Republic was a totalitarian state where the German pressure resulted in the adoption of many elements of German Nazism.
-Some historians characterized the Slovak regime from 1939 to 1945 as clerical fascism.
-The government issued a number of antisemitic laws, prohibiting the Jews from participation in public life, and later supported their deportation to concentration camps erected by Germany on occupied Polish territory.
+The Slovak Republic was an authoritarian regime where German pressure resulted in the adoption of many elements of Nazism.
+Some historians characterized Tiso's regime as clerical fascism.
+The government issued many antisemitic laws prohibiting the remaining (after loss of territory to Hungary) 89000 Slovak Jews from participation in public life and actively supported their deportation to concentration camps erected by Germany on occupied Polish territory by paying 500 Reichsmark for each deported Slovak Jew to Nazi death camps.

 The only political parties permitted were the dominant Hlinka's Slovak People's Party and two smaller openly fascist parties, these being the Hungarian National Party which represented the Hungarian minority and the German Party which represented the German minority.
+However, those two parties formed part of a coalition with the Hlinka's Slovak People's Party; for all intents and purposes, Slovakia was a one-party state.

+The state advocated excluding women from the public sphere and politics.
+While promoting "natural" maternal duties of women, the regime aimed to restrict women's space to the privacy of family life.
+Slovakia's pro-natalist programs limited access to previously available birth-control methods and introduced harsher punishments for already criminalized abortions.